Reactivate a Chapter

 - List of contacts for other chapters in your region (available from your RVP).

-- A copy of your chapter charter and other contents (if any) of your chapter’s file at IIE headquarters.
+- A copy of your chapter charter and other contents (if any) of your chapter’s file at IISE headquarters.

-- List of IIE Prospects in your areas.
+- List of IISE Prospects in your areas.

 Policy Governing Reactivating Chapters